Your first server in 5 minutes

 Connecting to your server

 Once the server is running, click the SSH button on your server row.
-A terminal will open directly in your browser â no software to install.
+If the guest network and platform SSH terminal are available, a terminal will open directly in your browser.

 Next steps